 For each plan year for which a variable-rate premium is payable for a plan, the plan administrator must issue a notice to participants about the plan's funding status and the limits on the PBGC's guarantee, unless the plan is exempt from the notice requirement under ERISA and the PBGC's regulation on Disclosure to Participants.
 (Note in particular that the regulation contains an exemption for most new and newly-covered plans.)
-In addition, some plans were required to issue the notice for the 2003 plan year even if no variable-rate premium was payable for the 2003 plan year; for guidance, see PBGC Technical Update 03-17 (September 5, 2003), available on the PBGC's Web site (www.pbgc.gov) (under "Legal Information & FOIA"

-- "Laws & Regulations" - "Technical Updates").
-The Participant Notice is due no later than two months after due date (or extended due date) for the Form 5500 series for the prior plan year.
-For example, the 2003 Participant Notice was due two months after the due date (or extended due date) for the 2002 Form 5500 series.
-For purposes of determining whether the Participant Notice was timely issued, if any due date (or extended due date) falls on a Saturday, Sunday, or legal holiday, the applicable due date is the next business day.
+The Participant Notice is due no later than two months after the due date (or extended due date) for the Form 5500 series for the prior plan year.
+For example, the 2005 Participant Notice was due two months after the due date (or extended due date) for the 2004 Form 5500 series.
+For purposes of determining whether the Participant

+Notice was timely issued, if any due date (or extended due date) falls on a Saturday, Sunday, or legal holiday, the applicable due date is the next business day.